vitorstabile/vitorstabile.github.io/project_description/dsdeliver-sds2.md

 Access the [Web App](https://vitorgarciasds2.netlify.app/)

-For more details see [Order-Delivery App](https://github.com/vitorstabile/dsdeliver-sds2).
+For more details see [Order Web App](https://github.com/vitorstabile/dsdeliver-sds2).